Here's a recap on what leading Brexiteers have said about leaving the single market in the past.

 We cannot and must not let them get away with the myth that everything is as simple is this, especially given the inconvenient truth that at the General Election, a majority of the population voted for MPs preferring a softer Brexit.
 To deliver a Brexit of this kind would not be a betrayal of the people but abiding by their wishes.

 Ed Jacobs is a contributing editor of Left Foot Forward.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.